My husband and I have been having regular budget meetings since we figured out how to cut our monthly expenses in half, nearly a decade ago.

 You would have thought we’d notice the trend sooner and done something about it, but each time it happened, we thought it was an anomaly, just a slight deviation from the normal.

 We were so busy homeschooling, raising kids, starting a blog and moving across the country only to move again, that we never once stopped to wonder about those $5 or $15 or even $40 purchases that were slowly eating away at our savings account.

 When we moved into our rental house in Georgia, we were finally in a place (both physically and mentally) where we could dedicate time to reigning in those rogue dollars.
-We knew firsthand how every dollar counted in a grocery budget, and we also knew that saving a little bit over a long period of time adds up to significant totals.
+We knew firsthand how every dollar counted in a grocery budget (one of the core principles in Grocery Budget Bootcamp), and we also knew that saving a little bit over a long period of time adds up to significant totals.

 We chose to give YNAB a try at the recommendation of a few of you guys, and because their first rule of budgeting is to “Give every dollar a job.”
 I thought that motto is fitting since we were literally losing dollars!

 I downloaded the app to my phone and set-up our account online so that I could budget at home and on the go.
 Having the app on my phone was especially important, that way I could see the bigger picture at any point in the month – the reason we kept going over in the first place!

 I like to think I’m tech savvy and I’m a quick learner when it comes to new stuff in general, but I admit, I had a hard time figuring out YNAB at first.
 I went through the tutorial and followed the instructions, but it still felt harder than it needed to be.

 Several weeks later it dawned on me.
 There wasn’t anything wrong with YNAB – THE PROBLEM WAS WITH ME!